tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

     - I calculate the target logprob.
         If the advantage is positive, I want to increase the logprob to the target logprob.
         If the advantage is negative, I want to decrease the logprob to the target logprob.
-    - With the (prompt, completion tokens, advtanges, target logprobs), I send this training entry to the training server.
+    - With the (prompt, completion tokens, advantages, target logprobs), I send this training entry to the training server.
     - Depending on the state reward (probability weighted average of action rewards), I update the redaction length for the problem.